 Summary

-Snapchat offers several native tools that allow creators to generate revenue.
-Between Spotlight, Mid-Roll ads, and partner programs, the options have become more structured… but they can still be complex to activate or limited to certain countries.
-This article explores eligible formats, potential earnings, and a complementary alternative to better value your audience.
+Snapchat offers several native tools that allow some creators to generate revenue.
+Between Spotlight, Mid-Roll ads and partner programs, the possibilities exist, but they can be complex to activate or limited to certain countries.
+This article presents eligible formats, commonly observed revenue and a complementary solution to better value your audience.

 Is Snapchat a monetized network?

-Yes, Snapchat now offers native monetization solutions for creators.
-The platform remains focused on short, vertical, immersive formats, but it can pay creators who perform well.
+Yes, Snapchat now offers native monetization solutions for some creators.
+The platform remains centered on short, vertical and immersive formats, but it allows eligible profiles to generate revenue depending on their performance.

 The main monetization options available are: